San Diego Hit-and-Run Motorcycle Accident Lawyers

 The term “hit-and-run” is defined as the driver of a vehicle leaving the scene of an accident without offering assistance, leaving any personal contact information, or contacting the police.
 Hit-and-run is a chargeable offense.
 As such, the legal requirement for anyone involved in a car accident is to remain at the scene until things are safe for everyone involved.

 California charges hit-and-run offenses under California Vehicle Code sections 20001 and 20002.
 These sections apply to both misdemeanor and felony hit-and-run accidents.
 These laws follow the accident’s liable party and consider the severity of sustained injuries and property damage.
-Additionally, the laws provide severe penalties for these considerations, ensuring people remain at the scene before law enforcement arrives.
+Additionally, the laws provide severe penalties for these considerations, requiring people to remain at the scene before law enforcement arrives.

 Drivers’ Legal Responsibilities